HMS Dover (1811): HMS Dover

 Bellona arrived at Deptford in September.
 She was fitted as a troopship between March and July 1812 while at Deptford.
 Although a key reference states Dover was never commissioned, that appears incorrect.
 A.Y.Dray commissioned her in 1812 as a troopship.
 In September 1812 Lloyd's List reported that the frigate Dover had arrived at Portsmouth on 1 September from Anholt.
 On 13 January 1813 the "Dover frigate" arrived at Torbay, having escorted seven merchantmen from Portsmouth.

 In 1813 Dover was in the Mediterranean.
 She then sailed to the North American station.

 On 28 June 1813 Dover recaptured the schooner Harriet, A. Winterholt, master.
 She had been carrying oil and sealskins when she had been captured.
 The prize crew took her into Halifax, Nova Scotia.

 On 30 June Dover captured the ship Liverpool Packet, S.Nicholas, master.
 The prize court in Halifax restored her to her owners.
 (Note: Liverpool Packet, of 376 tons (bm), had been launched in Boston in 1810.
 Although the records of the Vice-Admiralty court indicate that she had been restored to her owners, she is no longer listed in LR in 1814.)
 The report in Lloyd's List referred to Dover as the "Dover M[] [War].

 At some point in 1813 Dover captured the brig Roscio, F.Jose Carva, master.

+Dover departed the Solent on 4 April 1813, as part of a convoy headed to Halifax.
 In August Dover was at Quebec.
 Forty-one and officers and men from Dover joined the British squadron on Lake Erie, arriving on 5 September.

 The frigate Dover arrived at Deal from Quebec on 19 July 1814, and sailed for Portsmouth two days later.